SamirHodzic/leprechaun-jukebox/README.md

 4. Install the app to your workspace

-5. Invite your bot user to a channel
+5. Invite bot user to a channel where it will show added songs or votings

-6. Rename `.env.example` to `.env` and update the variables with your tokens / client / default channel / mongo host
+6. Rename `.env.example` to `.env` and update the variables with your tokens / client / specific channel / mongodb host

 ### Application